DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 ## Decision

-PiNozCam uses a hybrid runtime distribution:

-- generic CPU Wheels and the AArch64/x86-64 Vulkan Wheels use PyPI after passing a real manylinux audit;
+Every PiNozCam runtime Wheel is attached to the matching immutable GitHub Release.
+This gives the tag archive, all nine native payloads, and one checksum manifest a single versioned release boundary.

-- Rockchip and A733 Wheels use immutable GitHub Release assets because their honest platform tag is `linux_aarch64` and they depend on board-provided vendor libraries.
+The portable `pinozcam-runner` and `pinozcam-runner-gpu` distributions may also be published to PyPI later.
+Rockchip and A733 Wheels remain GitHub Release assets because their honest platform tag is `linux_aarch64` and they depend on board-provided vendor libraries.

 A Wheel remains the install format in both cases.
 PyPI or GitHub Release is only its download location.